nbeversl/urtext_docs/README.md

 ## Exporting

-Urtext can export nodes, and sets of nodes, to plaintext, Markdown and HTML.
-Results can be either output to a file or written back into another node within the same project.
-Like other dynamic functions, exporting is dynamic ; that is, when changes are made to the source nodes, exports are immediately updated, whether they are in a project node or an external file.
+Urtext can export to plaintext, Markdown and HTML.
+Results can be either output to a file or written back into another node within.
+Like other dynamic functions, exporting is dynamic; when changes are made to the source nodes, exports are immediately updated.
 ### Example : Urtext Documentation Exported in Markdown to a File

 The following dynamic definition exports this entire documentation from its root node [Urtext  Version: 0.5-alpha  Usage Guide and References](#urtext--version:-0.5-alpha--usage-guide-and-references) ) in Markdown format to a file called ![./README.md:](./README.md:)